Stencyl/stencylpedia/block-reference/flow/time.md

 ![time-example](http://static.stencyl.com/pedia2/blocks/flow/flow_time/PeriodicExample2.png)

-`do-after` and `do-every` can be combined together.
+`do after n seconds` and `do every n seconds` can be combined together.
 In this example, we implement a "blinking" effect by alternating the actor between hidden and not-hidden, without relying on a variable to store state.

 ### <a name="cancel"></a> Cancel

 ![cancel-block](http://static.stencyl.com/pedia2/block-images/1%20-%20Flow/2%20-%20Time/cancel.png)

-Cancels the execution of a periodic (`do-every-n-seconds`) task.
+Cancels the execution of a periodic (`do every n seconds`) task.

 ```
 timeTask.repeats = false;